 Causes of Anger are Stress, Economic pressures of life, Not meeting emotional needs in a healthy way and Disappointments in life.

 People look for victims and blame their parents, teachers, counselors, associates or friends, former sexual partners or spouse(s), etc. Various forms of exploitation, discrimination, injustices and abuses may have victimized them.
-These negative experiences result in people acquiring quick tempers and will shout at anyone in their immediate environment
+These negative experiences result in people acquiring quick tempers and shouting at anyone in their immediate environment

 “If a suggestion from Satan assails thy (mind) seek refuge with the Creator, for He heareth and knoweth (all things).”
 [Surat Al-A`raf 7:200]